eldss/metronome-cli/README.md

 ### Interactive BPM Adjustment

-While the metronome is playing (except while tempo ramp is active), the terminal will display the current BPM.
+While the metronome is playing the terminal will display the current BPM.
 You can adjust the tempo interactively by pressing the up/down arrow keys to increase and decrease the tempo.
 The change will be reflected in the terminal.

+Changing the tempo is disabled in ramp mode.

 While playing
 - Press ↑ / ↓ to increase or decrease BPM.